annieyshin/zillow-clone/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Links

+* To visit this repository, go to: https://github.com/annieyshin/zillow-clone
+* To report any bugs, or if you have any questions, feel free to email me at: annieyshin@gmail.com

+## License

+This software is licensed under the MIT license.

+Copyright (c) 2018 **Annie Shine**